 Whilst I’m not the most devoted of TOOL’s fans, I am always left in awe of how Adam’s seemingly simplistic playing style manages to create 10-minute worlds of varied dimensions.
 His ability to build effective dynamics with limited tools (no pun intended) and turn straightforward Drop-D riffs into extensive, musical mantras, mesmerises and mystifies.
 His tightness in the face of the band’s monstrous rhythm section is beyond compelling.

 If you’re stranded on your guitar journey—whether you’re a beginner or even a seasoned player—then Adam Jones shall be your guide on the road through exotic time signatures and polyrhythmic backgrounds.

 (Take a listen to TOOL’s "Lateralus" to experience Adam’s phenomenal grip on reality in the face of progressive overload.)

 Associated Acts: Alice in Chains

 I may be somewhat biased here, for Cantrell plays in my favourite band, but I’m rather certain that I am not the only one in thinking that he is one of the most “slept on” guitarists of his generation.

-Whilst you will have plenty of fun learning Jerry’s unforgettable riffs and Wah-pedal lead lines, his love for acoustic guitars should also inspire to pick up the old dreadnought and tune into some soulful songwriting moods.
+Whilst you will have plenty of fun learning Jerry’s unforgettable riffs and wah-pedal lead lines, his love for acoustic guitars should also inspire you to pick up the old dreadnought and tune into some soulful songwriting moods.